Manjul Sinha: Life and career

-More recently Sinha has been involved in making Yeh Hai Mumbai Meri Jaan, another television serial.
+Later, Sinha was involved in making Yeh Hai Mumbai Meri Jaan, another television serial.

-He has mentored many upcoming film makers, writers and actor notable amongst them is Vipul K Rawal of Iqbal (film) fame.
+He mentored many upcoming filmmakers, writers and actors, notable amongst whom is Vipul K Rawal of Iqbal fame.

 In 2004 he was included on the panel of judges for the 29th Radio and Television Advertising Practitioners' Association of India (RAPA) awards.

+Sinha died from a heart attack on 15 January 2025 in Goa.